How to Deep Clean Your Air Fryer Without Damaging It

 - 0

-Or worse — become a fire hazard.
+Or worse, create a fire hazard.

 Follow these steps to thoroughly clean your air fryer—keeping it safe, efficient, and looking like new—without damaging any of its components.